 Using scissors, cut a slit at the back of the head through the layers of packing tape and plastic wrap.
 Cut from the bottom of the head all the way to the top.
 The plastic cling wrap acts as a barrier that allows the tape to separate easily from the foam.

-Slide the foam head out from the opening, and close up the opening with packing tape.
+Slide the foam head out from the opening and close up the opening with packing tape.
 Set the packing tape head aside for now.

 Now that you have some experience creating a body shape with packing tape, let's move on to the torso.
 Here is where the dress form mannequin comes in.
 (I found my dress form at a discount clothing store.)
 As with the head, cover the torso of the dress form with plastic wrap.
 For now, just go to the hips.

-Then wrap packing tape around the torso.
+Then, wrap packing tape around the torso.
 Overlap the strips of packing tape to completely cover the plastic wrap.
 You don't want any of the plastic wrap exposed.
 Add extra layers of packing tape if you want the ghost form to be stiffer.
 For this project, I used about one and a quarter rolls of packing tape.

-Step 3: Make the Skirt
+Make the skirt

 Even though this ghost has passed to another realm, she still appreciates the flattering silhouette of an A-line skirt.
 To achieve that effect, pin a bed sheet around the hips of the dress form and fan out the bed sheet to the floor.